-- 1. Loading: Take only necessary equipment with you.
+- Loading: Take only necessary equipment with you.
 Keep weight low in the boat and balanced. - 2.
 Propellers: Keep them in good repair and at the correct pitch for your particular situation.
 The factory standard propellers may not be the best for your particular boat and load conditions.
-The diesel engine should be able to come up to 3000 RPM (gas engine, 4000 4400 RPM) on a normally loaded boat.
-If your engine RPM at full throttle does not meet these ratings ask your Bayliner Motoryacht Dealer about trying different propellers. - A slightly bent or nicked propeller will adversely affect the performance of your boat. - 3.
-Keep your yacht's bottom clean of weeds, barnacles and other growth.
+Check your Engine Operation and Maintenance Manual for the correct full throttle RPM rating (normally loaded boat).
+If your engine RPM at full throttle does not meet these ratings ask your Bayliner Motoryacht Dealer about trying different propellers.

+A slightly bent or nicked propeller will adversely affect the performance of your boat.

+3. Keep your yacht's bottom clean of weeds, barnacles and other growth.
 When your yacht's hull starts "growing grass", it will slow down greatly.

-Boat Running Attitude
+Boat Running Trim

-- 1. If your boat runs with its bow too high at cruising speeds, move weight forward in the boat or adjust the trim tabs (see trim tab section below). - 2.
-If your boat runs with its bow too low at cruising speeds (usually indicated by steering difficulty), you can raise the bow by moving weight aft or adjusting the trim tabs (see trim tab section below).
+- If your boat runs with its bow too high at cruising speeds, move weight forward in the boat or adjust the trim tabs (see trim tab section below). - 2.
+If your boat runs with its bow too low at cruising speeds (usually indicated by steering difficulty), you can raise the bow by moving weight aft or adjusting the trim tabs (see trim tabs next page).